 - The Church hall, our Community Link Room, is generally available for hire, if numbers or other circumstances make a visit to the home less practical.

-- Bereavement is an ongoing process and The Rector is available at the time and subsequently to provide help and counselling.
+- Bereavement is an ongoing process and Rev'd Carrie is available at the time and subsequently to provide help and counselling.

 - We are very fortunate locally in that we have the services of some excellent companies of Funeral Directors.
 They are very skilled in helping you through the complications, end worries of